roman-milk/roman-milk.github.io/teachers-past-blackmail.md

+===

- ****** A Teacher's Past Ch.
-05 ****** bydawn1958© "Fuck man, she don't wear panties or a bra and she let me feel her wet pussy right on the floor," Dean informed his buddy.
+"Fuck man, she don't wear panties or a bra and she let me feel her wet pussy right on the floor," Dean informed his buddy.
 "I swear to God, no panties and I'm sure she shaves as I didn't feel any fucking curly Q's.
 Man I had my finger right on her slit.
 Let's get 'er in the car and fuck her man," he said almost pleading with his buddy to cooperate.

  Harv was hesitant.
 He had listened to his pal brag about women and tell tales of erotic adventures before without any real evidence of truth.
 But he remembered the scenes of the dancing couple and how it seemed the woman kept her sexy body against Dean's letting him feel her up.